guanzhi/GmSSL/README.md

 GmSSL is an open source cryptographic toolbox that supports SM2 / SM3 / SM4 / SM9 and other national secret (national commercial password) algorithm, SM2 digital certificate and SM2 certificate based on SSL / TLS secure communication protocol to support the national security hardware password device , To provide in line with the national standard programming interface and command line tools, can be used to build PKI / CA, secure communication, data encryption and other standards in line with national security applications.
 The GmSSL project is a branch of the [OpenSSL](https://www.openssl.org)project and is compatible with OpenSSL.
 So GmSSL can replace the application of OpenSSL components, and make the application automatically with national security capabilities.
 The GmSSL project utilizes a business-friendly BSD open source license, open source and can be used for closed source commercial applications.
 GmSSL project by the Peking University [Guan Zhi](http://infosec.pku.edu.cn/~guanzhi/)deputy researcher of the cryptography research group development and maintenance, the project source code hosted in [GitHub](https://github.com /guanzhi/GmSSL).
 Since its release in 2014, GmSSL has been deployed and applied in multiple projects and products, and has won the second prize of the "One Cup" China Linux Software Contest in 2015 (the highest award) and [Open Source China](https://www.oschina.net/p/GmSSL) password class recommended items.
 The core goal of the GmSSL project is to promote the construction of cyberspace security through open source cryptography.

+In 2014, the GmSSL (http://gmssl.org) project is released to provide open source implementations of Chinese GM cryptography standards.
+Now, GmSSL is the most popular open source GM cryptography toolkit in China.
+GmSSL team are helping big companies to transfer from International standards to national standards

 ## Latest News

 - February 15, 2017  rename master to gmssl-v1，current master branch migrate to OpenSSL-1.1.0。